Skip to main content

 Core Classes

-• Entity classes (Tables, Databases, DatabaseSchemas, DatabaseServices, Users, etc.): Static-method interfaces for each entity type — no instantiation required
+• Entity facade classes (Tables, Databases, DatabaseSchemas, DatabaseServices, Users, etc.): plural static-method interfaces, no instantiation required

 • configure(): One-time global setup for host and JWT token